 The Trust provides EYFS, primary, secondary and special education to a community of children and young people, as well as vocational, apprenticeship and teacher training opportunities to the post-16 sector.
-The Trust is the overarching body responsible, at the end of the 2020-21 academic year, for: The Priory Academy LSST; The Priory City of Lincoln Academy; The Priory Witham Academy; The Priory Ruskin Academy; The Priory Belvoir Academy; The Priory Pembroke Academy; Willoughby Academy; Ling Moor Primary Academy; Heighington Millfield Primary Academy; Huntingtower Community Primary Academy; Waddington Redwood Primary Academy; and Cherry Willingham Primary Academy.
-The Trust, which also operates a Teacher Training arm, employs more than 1,200 members of staff and has an annual turnover of more than £50m.
+The Trust is the overarching body responsible, at the end of the 2021-22 academic year, for: The Priory Academy LSST; The Priory City of Lincoln Academy; The Priory Witham Academy; The Priory Ruskin Academy; The Priory Belvoir Academy; The Priory Pembroke Academy; Willoughby Academy; Ling Moor Primary Academy; Heighington Millfield Primary Academy; Huntingtower Community Primary Academy; Waddington Redwood Primary Academy; and Cherry Willingham Primary Academy.
+The Trust, which also operates Teacher Training and Apprenticeships arms, employs more than 1,200 members of staff and has an annual turnover of more than £50m.